 How to Study for Colorado CPA Certification

-Most review companies suggest that you study for at least 100 hours for each exam section if you use a CPA study guide.
-If you don’t use one, you will probably end up doubling that study because you will be studying way less efficiently.
+Typically, most review companies suggest that you study for at least 100 hours for each exam section if you use a CPA study guide.
+However, if you don’t use one, you will probably end up doubling that study because you will be studying way less efficiently.